 Me: “Well this particular calculator will allow you to enter your expression and receive and answer in radical form.”

 Student: “Really?
 I want to try.”
 Student works a few problems and is amazed by the results.
-The student even uses it to teach another student who was absent the lesson.
+The student even uses it to teach another student who was absent for the lesson.
 This went on for a while and I was loving just watching the learning.
 The student eventually investigated what the graph looked like and why it isn’t always 2 solutions.
 Then the student made me feel wonderful.
 He said, “I wish I had you as my math teacher, Mrs. Bonds.”
 He probably just wanted the handhelds but it blessed me and made my heart swell.
 I need days like that to remind me why I became a teacher.